celo-org/docs/docs/learn/celo-highlights.md

 ---
 title: Celo Highlights
-description: Celo's features are focused on making crypto accessible to anyone with a mobile phone.
+description: Celo is focused on making crypto accessible to anyone with a mobile phone.
 ---
 # Highlights

-Celo's is focused on making crypto accessible to anyone with a mobile phone.
+Celo is focused on making crypto accessible to anyone with a mobile phone.

 ## Features

 ### Stable Value Currencies